russholio/knockup/README.md

 1. You define your model by passing an object to the `ku.model` function and it returns a constructor for that model.
 2. Any property passed in becomes observable and its value is used as the default.
-3. Functions prefixed with `get` or `set` become computed observables.
+3. Functions prefixed with `read` or `write` become computed observables.
 All other functions are just normal instance methods.
 4. If you pass in a model, that property will always contain an instance of that model.
 5. If you pass in a model collection, that property will always contain a collection of its corresponding models.